 CARBON-P is a robust filament based on PET-G reinforced with 20% carbon fibers.
 The result is a filament twice as rigid as PET-G with increased shock and heat resistance (HDT) at 80°C. This, combined with other features, such as a matte surface, no retraction, dimensional stability and easy to print, makes CARBON-P suitable for a very wide variety of applications in addition to RC parts, drones, automobiles, model making and others.

 Directions for use:

 – The recommended temperature for the heating mat is ± 35 – 60°C. Due to its low tendency to retract, the CARBON-P can also be printed without a heating mat.
-Despite its low tendency to retract, we recommend using a hook like the EZ Stick (for any type of parts), an adhesive such as the Blue Tape or PET (for small parts), glue (for large parts), or even both (Blue Tape or PET and glue).
+Despite its low tendency to retract, we recommend using a hook like The EZ Stick (for all types of parts), an adhesive such as Blue Tape or PET (for small parts), glue (for large parts), or even both (Blue Tape or PET and glue).
 If you use glue, no need to put it on the entire surface of the part, but only on the contours or areas at risk of retraction.

 – CAUTION, please use a nozzle made of hardened steel, tungsten or ruby when printing with the CARBON-P. Carbon fibers are extremely abrasive and cause rapid wear of conventional brass nozzles.

 – CARBON-P can be used on all filament deposition 3D printers.